 Apple is continually changing the rules for Apple IDs, iTunes accounts, and more.
 Learn the latest rules, how devices are treated, migrating to new hardware, dealing with multiple IDs, and iCloud.
 Find out how iTunes Match works, how Mac App Store differs from iTunes, and the right way for working with deployment and imaging.
 Learn the restrictions for merging Apple IDs and how to combine them.

+You have options for collaboration productivity tools.
+What are the pros and cons of each?
+Do you know how to use web apps vs. applications effectively?
 Microsoft Office is at the core of how people work, yet many people don't know what Office for Mac can do, let alone take advantage of it.
 Did you know that Office includes collaborative editing features both through the web and the cloud?
-Or that Office can be deployed in a variety of ways, and licenses used on more than one computer?
-Do you know which Office features that help people work the most efficiently?
 Learn from Microsoft experts how you can not only make the most of Office for yourself, but those that you support.